Making an Investment in Your Child's Future

 The Multi-Child Family Discount provides families who have more than one child enrolled at John Carroll a reduction in tuition.
 The second child will receive $500 off tuition; the third child would receive an additional $500 off of tuition and so forth.

 The John Carroll School offers the following scholarship opportunities to exceptionally qualified boys and girls.

 Merit-based scholarships recognize our top incoming freshmen who stand out through their GPA, HSPT scores, personal interview and references.
 JC’s merit-based scholarships are awarded on a competitive basis and are not guaranteed.
 Freshmen admitted to The John Carroll School are automatically considered for most merit awards if we receive their complete admission applications by the December 14 deadline and will be notified as part of their acceptance package.

 Other scholarships require additional steps or have different deadlines.
 Check out the details in the scholarship descriptions below.
 All questions about scholarships should be directed to the Admissions Office at firstname.lastname@example.org.

 Archbishop John Carroll Scholarship Program

 This is the most prestigious academic scholarship awarded to students in the 8th grade scoring a national composite score in the 90th percentile or above on the High School Placement Test (HSPT).
 As a Carroll Scholar, you will not only receive an academic scholarship, but you will have the opportunity to take the most rigorous course offerings available through our Advanced Placement Capstone Program.
 When you successfully pass the requisite Advanced Placement courses throughout your four years at John Carroll, you will graduate with an additional AP Capstone distinction.
 This will help you to aspire to the best levels of higher education.
-Applicants are chosen by a committee and will be invited to interview in January.
+This program is by invitation only; qualifying students will receive an invitation to apply in early January..

 Rev. Charles Riepe Scholar Athlete Scholarship